Skip to main content

 b.
 Answer question 2 - When did these circumstances stop affecting your studies?

 d.
-I f not registered with the Disability Advisory Service question 4 does not apply, so please leave response as ‘No’.
-If registered with Disability Advisory Service, please see FAQ on ‘Can I use self- certification if am registered with the Disability Advisory Service and have a general agreement for extensions as a reasonable adjustment?’
+If not registered with the Disability Advisory Service, question 4 does not apply, so please leave response as ‘No’.
+If registered with Disability Advisory Service, please see FAQ on ‘Can I use self- certified short extensions request if I am registered with the Disability Advisory Service and have a general agreement for extensions as a reasonable adjustment?’

 e.
 Tick to select relevant module(s)